01/09/2025

 3. Bould Brothers Coffee

 For the ultimate indulgence, head to Bould Brothers Coffee on Regent Street.
 Located conveniently near Cambridge Central Railway Station, this cosy café is the ideal spot to savour a hot chocolate that transcends the ordinary.
-With exceptional coffee and captivating interiors, it provides a warm and inviting atmosphere to enjoy some of the finest coffee in the country.
+With exceptional coffee and captivating interiors, a warm and inviting atmosphere has been created to enjoy some of the finest coffee in the country.

 4. Cosy Pubs